 Similarly, with a townhome, the HOA might have to maintain the exteriors of the buildings and the land around them, increasing its costs of maintenance.

-And don’t think a home owner can get by with shoddy maintenance to save a buck -- developments typically have rules and regulations requiring a fairly high standard of maintenance, so that the maintenance expense is not something the home owner can avoid.
+And don't think a home owner can get by with shoddy maintenance to save a buck.
+Developments typically have rules and regulations requiring a fairly high standard of maintenance, such that the maintenance expense is not something the home owner can avoid.

 However, this works the other way around, as well.
-Even though townhome or condominium developments’ dues and assessments might be higher due to the greater HOA responsibilities, at least some of this expense will be saved because the owner needn’t do the ongoing maintenance required in a single-family home.
-Also, that old expression “time is money” comes into play.
-Unless you enjoy home repair work, it may be more efficient to leave time-consuming maintenance tasks to the HOA.
+Even though townhome or condominium developments' dues and assessments might be higher due to the greater HOA responsibilities, at least some of this expense will be saved because the owner needn't do the ongoing maintenance required in a single-family home.
+Also, that old expression "time is money" comes into play.
+Unless you enjoy home repair work, it might be more efficient to choose a property where you can leave time-consuming maintenance tasks to the HOA.

 In addition to the differences between what individual owners actually own and must maintain types of developments, the amount of periodic dues and assessments the HOA must collect also depends on how "upscale" the development is (as defined by how many, and what kind of amenities the development offers).
 The more amenities, the larger the periodic dues.